Aliases for MAP3K1 Gene

 GeneCards Summary for MAP3K1 Gene

-MAP3K1 (Mitogen-Activated Protein Kinase Kinase Kinase 1, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
+MAP3K1 (Mitogen-Activated Protein Kinase Kinase Kinase 1) is a Protein Coding gene.
 Diseases associated with MAP3K1 include 46xy sex reversal 6 and swyer syndrome.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Among its related pathways are Immune System and G-protein signaling RAC1 in cellular process.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAP3K5.
+An important paralog of this gene is MAP3K19.

 UniProtKB/Swiss-Prot for MAP3K1 Gene